 For all these reasons, MSC have become popular candidates for stem cell therapies.
 In addition, MSC have unique properties; for instance they can control adverse effects of the immune system, like rejection of transplanted tissues, and auto-immune diseases.
-MSC have been known for about four decades; however these stem cells were extracted only indirectly from tissues which had been dissociated into single cells and cultured over the long term.
-Consequently, the native identity and localization of MSC remained unknown.
+Although the stem cell properties of these MSCs was first reported in 1970s the native identity and localization of these cells remained unknown as they could only be isolated from tissues which had been dissociated into single cells and cultured long term.

-Over the past few years, our laboratory has attempted to identify and purify MSC and discovered that original MSC are located at the periphery of blood vessels.
-This explains why MSC had been previously isolated from all organs, since all organs contain blood vessels.
+Over the past few years, our laboratory has attempted to identify and purify MSCs and discovered that original MSC are located at the periphery of blood vessels.
+This explains why MSCs had been previously isolated from all organs, since all organs contain blood vessels.
 These ancestral MSC are named pericytes or adventitial cells, and are located around small and large vessels respectively.